 A strong headline is a must-have in order to grab people’s attention.
 Our personal preference is to keep it functional and mid-length – we advise that your headline only contain around 10 to 12 words.
 Tell your intended invitee up front that this is an invitation to attend a press conference, media tasting, or any other type of event.

 The rest of the headline should give them information about what will be shared during the media event itself – be it a new product launch, the opening of a new office, or what makes the whole event something newsworthy.

 Include all the event details

-This is the simplest part of the media invite.
-Include the following information:
+This is the simplest part of the media invite template.
+Remember to include the following information in your media invite:

 Remember to present the details in the easiest way possible.